- What is Systematic Transfer Plan (STP)?

-In a Systematic Transfer Plan STP, an investor transfers a fixed amount from one mutual fund i.e source scheme to another mutual fund i.e. target scheme periodically within the same mutual fund company.
-Usually, investors invest a lump sum amount in a liquid fund providing a standing instruction to transfer a fixed amount in an equity-oriented mutual fund.
+Systematic Transfer Plan (STP) is a mutual fund plan through which an investor transfers a fixed amount.
+It is transferred from one mutual fund i.e source scheme to another mutual fund i.e. target scheme.
+The transfer is periodical within the same mutual fund company.
+Usually, investors invest a lump sum amount in a liquid fund providing a standing instruction.
+The instruction to transfer a fixed amount in an equity-oriented mutual fund.

-This way an investor invests systematically in an equity-oriented mutual fund, benefits from the higher returns from liquid funds, averages out the rupee cost and balances the investment among liquid and equity portfolios.
+This way an investor invests systematically in an equity-oriented mutual fund.
+While he benefits from the higher returns from liquid funds, averages out the rupee cost and balances the investment among liquid and equity portfolios.

 An investor can invest a lump sum amount say Rs 1 lakh in Axis Liquid Fund (G), and opt for a monthly STP of Rs 10,000 per month to invest in Axis Bluechip Fund (G)

 Here, Axis Liquid Fund (G) is the source mutual fund and Axis Bluechip Fund (G) is the target or destination mutual fund.

 Types of Systematic Transfer Plans (STP) in a Mutual Fund